Frequently Asked Questions

-My key interests right now are privacy law, data breach litigation, and intellectual property.
+My personal interests right now are privacy law and data breach litigation.
 That said, I am completely flexible when it comes to what law I practice.
 Finding the right firm or office is more important to me than any particular practice area.
 This past summer, I practiced employment law and compliance under the supervision of an attorney, and I really enjoyed the experience.

 What did you do for undergrad?